 That evening, Anthony and I had dinner at my parents’ house with two of my mom’s siblings and their families from Iowa and Idaho.
 It had been five years since I last saw both families, and I hadn’t realized how much I missed all of them.
 I used to babysit Tyler, the youngest of my cousins, and now he was going to be our ring bearer.
-This is even more meaningful because I had been the flower girl at his parents’ wedding decades ago.
+Making this even more meaningful, I had been the flower girl at his parents’ wedding decades ago!

 On Friday, Anthony and I roamed around Waikiki with Anthony’s groomsman James.
 It was my first time to really get to know him, and I could easily see why he has always been one of Anthony’s best friends.
 We ate udon for breakfast, got some tips for our honeymoon since James used to live in Japan, and sipped Kona coffee on the rocking chairs at Moana Surfrider (my favorite spot in Waikiki) before Anthony and I returned to my house to finally see all my bridesmaids.

 Oh, my bridesmaids… I could write a whole blog post about how much I love these women.
-Three of them (Isobel, Mariah, and Carolyn) had flown from New York, Boston, and Seattle for the wedding, and the other (Lauren) was an absolutely perfect Hawaiian host to them.
-For those of you who don’t have the privilege of knowing Lauren, she is the most charming person you’ll ever meet, so it was no surprise that by the time I met up with my bridesmaids that day, they were already good friends despite having just met each other.
+Three of them (Isobel, Mariah, and Carolyn) had flown in from New York, Boston, and Seattle for the wedding, and the other (Lauren) was an absolutely perfect Hawaiian host to them.
+For those of you who don’t have the privilege of knowing Lauren, she is the most charming person you’ll ever meet.
+It was no surprise that by the time I met up with my bridesmaids that day, they were already good friends despite having just met each other.

 My bridesmaids and I made our way to Makapu’u Beach for the Welcome Gathering.
 The waves were rough that day, but when we weren’t struggling to swim, we were eating spam musubi and wasabi chips.
-Anthony and his guys remained at Makapu’u while my bridesmaids and I left early to start my bachelorette party.
+Anthony and his groomsmen remained at Makapu’u while my bridesmaids and I left early to start my bachelorette party.